Ebazhanov/linkedin-skill-assessments-quizzes/angular/angular-quiz.md

 - [ ] There is an error in the template syntax.
 The ? is not valid here.
 - [ ] It is diplaying the job value if it has one; otherwise it is displaying the bossName.

 #### Q20.
-How would you configure a route definition for a UserDetailComponent taht supports the URL path user/23 (where 23 represents the id of the requested user)?
+How would you configure a route definition for a UserDetailComponent that supports the URL path user/23 (where 23 represents the id of the requested user)?

 - [x] `{ path: 'user/:id', component: UserDetailComponent }`
 - [ ] `{ url: 'user/:id', routedComponent: UserDetailComponent }`